 On low speed, add in the flour and mix only until partially combined.
 Then add in the mini-chocolate chips and mix until just combined.

 Divide the dough into 1 tablespoon portions and roll each into a ball.
 Working with one piece of dough at a time, flatten the ball in the palm of your hand.
 Place one of the chilled chocolate truffles in the center of the dough.
 Then wrap the dough around the truffle, roll back into a ball, and place in your prepared mini-muffin pan.
 Continue working until you’ve made 24 truffle stuffed cookie cups.

 Place the mini-muffin pan on a cookie sheet and bake for 14 – 16 minutes or until the tops of the cookies are golden brown.
 Let the cookie cups cool in the pan for 15 mins.
 Then using a small butter knife, carefully remove each cookie from the pan and place on a wire rack to finish cooling.

 Assembly: To finish, place a marshmallow on top of each cookie cup and then use a kitchen torch to lightly (or not so lightly….depending on your preference) roast the marshmallows.
 Alternatively, you can roast the marshmallow under the broiler of your oven.
 Just place the marshmallows on a foil lined pan and carefully roast for a few minutes.
 Be sure to keep an eye on them – it doesn’t take long!
 Then place a Ghirardelli Caramel Filled Square on top of torched marshmallow and enjoy!!
-These are phenomenal anytime, but I like to eat them warm – right after the marshmallow is torched and still soft and gooey….and slightly melts the carmel filled chocolate square.
+These are phenomenal anytime, but I like to eat them warm – right after the marshmallow is torched and still soft and gooey….and slightly melts the caramel filled chocolate square.